Cybersecurity and Cybercrime Prevention

 by John Bandler

-This is a comprehensive outline, but remember that not every section gets equal weight or time devoted to it.
-It is tailored for the audience and the need.
+This is a comprehensive outline, and not every section gets equal weight or time devoted to it depending on the audience and the need.
 Some sections might be covered in a minute or two, some might require extensive discussion.

 1. Introduction